Bear attacks, injures hiker in Yellowstone National Park

 The last bear-related injury in Yellowstone happened in June 2020, when a grizzly bear knocked a woman to the ground and scratched her thigh.

-The man who died after being attacked just outside the park was a guide out fishing alone.
+The man who died after being attacked just outside the park was a backcountry guide out fishing alone.
 He was attacked by a grizzly bear on April 15 and died two days later.